Everything Royal

 Fawcett’s letter appeared to make a direct connection between Mahfouz getting Charles’s support for a knighthood and citizenship in return for his money.

-In an unusual move, Charles’s office issued a statement denying he knew about Fawcett’s offer in exchange for money, but the history of Fawcett’s successful operation over the past decades to raise more than £60million for the prince’s charities will inevitably raise questions over Charles’s denials.
+In an unusual move, Charles’s office issued a statement denying he knew about Fawcett’s offer in exchange for money, but the history of Fawcett’s successful operation over the past decades to raise more than £60million for the Prince’s charities will inevitably raise questions over Charles’s denials.

 Accused over the years of being a “rent-a-royal”, Charles has been repeatedly photographed with foreign multi-millionaires at his own charity dinners and events to raise millions for the Prince’s Trust and to rebuild Dumfries House and the Castle of Mey in Scotland.
 Guests apparently paid up to £500,000 for an opulent dinner with Charles.
 Fawcett arranged those events and negotiated the donations.
 The question Charles faces is whether he knew Fawcett was allegedly demanding millions in return for access to himself.